-One of the major human impacts on grassland ecosystems, is the application of fertilisers and the alteration of grazer-plant interactions.
+One the most important impacts of human activity on herbaceous ecosystems is the application of fertilisers and the alteration of grazer-plant interactions.

-The experiment is a factorial split-plot design, replicated in two blocks of 22 x 44 m plots.
-The experimental plots receive a combination of treatments: the application of nutrients (N, K, P, Mg) in different combinations, the exclusion of herbivores including rabbits and molluscs, the manipulation of soil pH through periodic applications of lime, and the application of selective herbicides.
+The experiment is a factorial split-plot design, replicated in two blocks of 22 x 44m plots.
+The experimental plots receive a combination of treatments that include:

 application of four nutrients in different combinations (N, K, P, Mg)

 exclusion of vertebrates (rabbits)